Couple Seriously Injured in Uber Crash Blocked From Court by Uber Eats Terms

 The couple intends to appeal.
 Evan Lide, lawyer for the McGintys, told NBC News that rulings in these types of cases tend to vary but that more courts are ruling for consumers.
 “I remind you, we’re talking about our constitutional right to a jury trial,” Lide tsaid.
 “That’s a Seventh Amendment right.”

 The case recalls one in Florida involving Disney Corp. this past summer.
-Disney argued that a husband’s suit over the death of his wife after eating at a restaurant in Disney Springs had to be settled by arbitration because in 2019 the family had signed up for a one-month trial subscription to Disney+ streaming service.
+Disney argued that a husband’s suit over the death of his wife who died after eating at a restaurant in Disney Springs had to be settled by arbitration because in 2019 the family had signed up for a one-month trial subscription to Disney+ streaming service.
 Disney’s streaming service terms include an arbitration clause.

 In August, Disney withdrew its motion to forced arbitration, which had drawn swift backlash when it became public.
 The entertainment giant agreed to waive its right to arbitration and allow the wrongful death suit to proceed in court.